Edwards-R/redlist_docs/internal review code/narrative_test.md

 }
 ```

-## Criterion D
+## Criterion D2
-For Criterion D, the number of locations
+For Criterion D2, the number of locations
 ```
 {
     {